Structured Production Systems: Viability: Structured production systems

-We introduced the notion of acyclicity of a professional production system $\zeta$ in Definition \ref{def:Acyclic}.
-In the context of a structured production system $\mathbb S$ we can introduce a weaker notion of coherence that imposes that there no meaningless cyclic conversion processes of intermediate goods only.
+In the context of a structured production system $\mathbb S$ we now introduce a notion of coherence that imposes that there are no meaningless cyclic conversion processes of intermediate inputs only.
 This is formalised as follows.